rjones30/HDDM/README.md

 # HDDM
 ## Hierarchical Document Data Model

-HDDM is a tool for automatic building of a full-featured C++ library for the representation of highly structured scientific data in memory, complete with a performant i/o library for integrated storage and retrieval of unlimited amounts of repetitive data with associated metadata.
+HDDM is a tool for automatic building of a full-featured C++ library for representation of highly structured scientific data in memory, complete with a performant i/o library for integrated storage and retrieval of unlimited amounts of repetitive data with associated metadata.
 Starting from a plain text file where the user describes that data values and relationships to be expressed, the HDDM tools automatically generate C++ header and source files that define the C++ classes for building the model in memory, storing it in a standard format in disk files for retrieval later, and efficient browsing/manipulation of the data in memory using familiar object-oriented semantics.
 All of the following expected features for a data modeling library are supported by the generated library.

 - stl list iteration semantics for repeated data
 - standard c++11 language elements, compiles with g++ 4.8.5